adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 1. Any member of the community may report any situation that violates the Adafruit Community Code of Conduct.
 All reports will be reviewed and investigated.
-2. If the behavior is an egregious violation, the community member who committed the violation may be banned immediately, without warning.
+2. If the behavior is a severe violation, the community member who committed the violation may be banned immediately, without warning.
 3. Otherwise, moderators will first respond to such behavior with a warning.
 4. Moderators follow a soft "three strikes" policy - the community member may